salimkanoun/DeepOncology/README.md

-# MedicalSegmentation
+# DeepOncology

-This provides some deep Learning tools for automatic segmentation of medical images (PET & CT scan).
+This provides some deep Learning tools for automatic segmentation of 3D medical images (PET & CT scan).

 ### Models
 Models used during this project are deep learning model like [U-Net](https://arxiv.org/abs/1505.04597).